pcarbo/kyoto/README.md

 complex genetic basis; any individual locus is expected to explain only a small proportion of the total variation in these traits.

-We have also recorded coat colour (LG/J mice are albino, SM/J mice are agouti).
-Coat colour is a major confounder for the fear conditioning traits because albino mice are not tracked as well with the video equipment.
-(If you aren't convinced, you will see that the QTL mapping reveals a strong association near a known pigmentation gene.)
+We have also recorded coat colour; LG/J mice are albino, SM/J mice are agouti.
+Coat colour is a confounder for the fear conditioning phenotypes because albino mice are not tracked as well with the video equipment.
+(If you do not include coat colour as a covariate for the fear conditioning trait, you will see that the QTL mapping reveals a strong association near a known pigmentation gene.)
 This also provides an opportunity to attempt to map QTLs for a Mendelian trait.

 ###Objectives

-1. Learn how to apply LMMs methods to a genetic association study, and discover some of the features of LMMs by example.
+1. Learn how to apply a LMM to a genetic association study, and discover some of the features of LMMs through practice.

-2. Learn how to apply multi-marker methods to a genetic association study, learn how and discover some the features of multi-marker methods by example.
+2. Learn how to apply multi-marker methods to a genetic association study, and discover some the features of multi-marker methods through practice.

-3. Work with a data set generated from a mouse advanced intercross line.
+3. Work with genotype and phenotype data in R from a mouse advanced intercross line.

-4. Learn how to use the R, QTLRel and varbvs packages for R.
+4. Learn how to use R packages qtl, QTLRel and varbvs.

-5. Get some exposure to [github](http://github.com), a fantastic tool for sharing data and source code, and collaborating on projects (and creating teaching modules for workshops!).
+5. Get some exposure to [github](http://github.com), an online tool for sharing data and source code, and collaborating on projects (and creating teaching modules for workshops!).

 ###Prerequisites

-1. You are comfortable using the R interface, executing R scripts, manipulating variables in R, working with functions in R, and making small modifications to R scripts.
+1. You are comfortable using the R interface, executing R scripts, manipulating variables in R (e.g. vectors, matrices, lists, data frames), working with R functions, and making small modifications to R scripts.

-2. You are familiar, or at least have exposure to, the basic notions and standard terminology used to describe the statistical analysis of genetic association studies.
+2. You are familiar, or at least have exposure to, the basic notions and standard terminology used to describe the statistical analysis of genetic and genome-wide association studies.

-3. You are familiar with core concepts in genetics and genetic analysis.
+3. You are familiar with many of the core concepts in genetics and genetic analysis.

 ###Getting started